Configuration & Secrets

 1. The 12-Factor App: Config

-One of the core principles of modern software engineering is strictly separating config from code.
+One of the core principles of modern software engineering is strictly separating config from code (a key tenet of the 12-Factor App methodology).

 You should never rebuild your Docker image just to change a database password or API URL.
 Instead, you inject these values at runtime using Environment Variables.